DrugLib.com — Drug Information Portal

 NITROPRESS SUMMARY

-Sodium nitroprusside is disodium pentacyanonitrosylferrate(2-)dihydrate, an inorganic hypotensive agent.
+Sodium nitroprusside is disodium pentacyanonitrosylferrate(2-) dihydrate, a hypotensive agent.

-Sodium nitroprusside is indicated for the immediate reduction of blood pressure of patients in hypertensive crises.
+Sodium nitroprusside is indicated for the immediate reduction of blood pressure of adult and pediatric patients in hypertensive crises.
 Concomitant longer-acting antihypertensive medication should be administered so that the duration of treatment with sodium nitroprusside can be minimized.

 Sodium nitroprusside is also indicated for producing controlled hypotension in order to reduce bleeding during surgery.